HrishavBakulBarua/Cycle-HDR/README.md

 ### <ins>Funding details<ins>

-This work is supported by the prestigious [`Global Excellence and Mobility Scholarship (GEMS)`](https://www.monash.edu.my/research/support-and-scholarships/gems-scholarship), Monash University.
+This work is supported by the prestigious [`Global Excellence and Mobility Scholarship (GEMS)`](https://www.monash.edu.my/research/support-and-scholarships/gems-scholarship), Monash University and a separate additional fund award `(Grant No. RMO/L-GRS(SF)/2025-004)` from School Postgraduate and Research Committee (SPRC), Monash University.
 This research is also supported, in part, by the E-Science fund under the project: *Innovative High Dynamic Range Imaging - From Information Hiding to Its Applications* `(Grant No. 01-02-10-SF0327)`.
 Funding in the form of `Monash IT Student Research (iSR) Scheme 2023` also contributed to this work.

 ## Overview